Tropical Cyclone Ella is currently a Category 2 tropical cyclone and is currently forecast to intensify further.

 Our relationship with Fiji

-Fiji and New Zealand have a history of close ties spanning history, culture, sport, business, and education.
+Fiji and New Zealand have a history of close ties spanning culture, sport, business, defence cooperation and education.
 Fiji is a regional hub, and a key partner for New Zealand in the Pacific.

 Fiji’s 332 islands span 18,300 square kilometres of the Pacific Ocean.
-While 110 of the islands are inhabited, the population of just under 900,000 lives mostly on the two large islands of Vanua Levu and Viti Levu.
-Fiji’s capital, Suva, and Nadi with its international airport are both on Viti Levu.
+While 110 of the islands are inhabited, the population of 903,928 in 2017 lives mostly on the two large islands of Vanua Levu and Viti Levu.
+Fiji’s capital, Suva, and the tourism hub of Nadi, both with international airports are on Viti Levu.

 Total trade in goods

 Top exports: dairy products, electronic machinery, mutton and lamb, fruit and vegetables

 |Top imports: manioc and sweet potatoes, bread, pastry, cakes, and biscuits, fresh or chilled vegetables, clothes and tobacco|

 |GDP per capita||US$5,322||NZ GDP per capita is US$43,837|